PlanBCode/scorbot/README.md

 # Scorbot

 Processing code to control Scorbot-ER V plus by using the mouse.
+Next step is have the robot pick-up en place marbles on a grid to play the Game Of Life.

 ```java
 float xx = map(mouseX, 0, width, -1, 1);